yaml2script/yaml2script/README.md

 yaml2script extract .gitlab-ci.yml foo
 ```

-If you do not use the default name of the CI/CD configuration file
+If you do not use the default name `.gitlab-ci.yml` of the
-you can adapt the line and choose your configuration file.
+CI/CD configuration file you can adapt the line and choose your
+configuration file name.

 Check the job/script `foo` from a `.gitlab-ci.yml` file using `shellcheck`: